frankvanhest/value-objects/README.md

 - it is immutable
 - it wraps primitive data
 - it represents domain specific knowledge
+- it has a name which give it a meaningful purpose
 - it is equals to another instance when the value is the same, but the instance itself is not

 Whenever an instance of a Value Object is passed around your application, you can be sure that the value inside is what